 It is this section that sets the book apart from a lot of other ice cream books (such as the one from Van Leeuwen ice cream).

 Good range of recipes

 If you just want to get started making ice cream you can skip this section and head straight to the recipes (but do come back later to read it!).
 She discusses custard-style ice creams (made with eggs), there’s those made without eggs but plenty dairy (called Philadelphia style ice cream, never heard of that name before!), sherbets (contain only very little dairy), and frozen yogurts.

 In the last sections she gives you tons of tips on how to level up your ice cream with fruit purees, add-ins and more complicated composed scoops.

 Personally, I like the ‘plain’ ice cream recipes best.
 They definitely aren’t really plain (ever made Eggnog or popcorn ice cream?).

 None of the two recipes was especially complicated to make.
-The flavour of the recipes is very balanced, the chocolate ice cream was truly very chocolately (which is what I like!) and the eggnog ice cream actually tasted like ice cream.
-A few simple ingredients (rum, nutmeg and bay leaf) gave the ice cream a nice depth of flavour.
+The flavor of the recipes is very balanced, the chocolate ice cream was truly very chocolatey (which is what I like!) and the eggnog ice cream actually tasted like ice cream.
+A few simple ingredients (rum, nutmeg, and bay leaf) gave the ice cream a nice depth of flavor.
 None were overly sweet.